 The efforts to reach high fleet availability are very extensive.
 When the supplier guarantees a very high reliability this is taken into account when planning the traffic and this means it is essential that they live up to their promises.
 The journey has not been easy since the start of traffic in 2005 but gradual improvement and SLs consistency in the reliability assurance process makes us get there.

 System evaluation and resource allocation

 Another of Systecon’s assignments is to evaluate the requirements on resources to maintain the vehicles.
-Systecon has used two applications from Opus Suite – OPUS10 and SIMLOX.
+Systecon has used two applications from the in-house developed ILS-toolbox Opus Suite – OPUS10 and SIMLOX.
 In SIMLOX, a model has been created to simulate the availability of the vehicles.
 The model describes the operational availability in relation to the scheduled timetable, as a function of resources, reliability, and the maintenance plan.
 This model has been helpful to dimension the maintenance resources and facilities throughout the expansion of the commuter traffic.

 One result has been a new maintenance concept that was better suited for the high availability demands.
 This resulted in an efficiency gain corresponding to 1.5–2 complete vehicles.
 The concept describes the overall maintenance strategy, which defines rules for when maintenance activities should be performed, as well as guidelines for the packaging and restructuring of the maintenance tasks.

 Procurement of strategic components

 Another central area is the procurement of strategic high cost components, i.e. expensive components that: